British Virgin Islands FAQ

 Being In Touch

-Due to unreliable local mailing systems and the time required for mail to arrive, there won’t be a mailing address.
+Mailing Address We don’t receive mail on the program.
 If you need to send something to your child, please contact the VISIONS office.

 Packing Guidelines / Tech Policy

 VISIONS places a high value on respect of the community members who welcome us year after year.
 We are not tourists.
 We are temporary community members, and as such must strive to honor the standards of our host community.
 We all need to be conscious of adapting rather than imposing our usual day-to-day conduct or dress on the places we visit.The community where we live and work will want to welcome you as a friend, and we do not want to alienate local contacts, who often include elders and community leaders who are accustomed to conservative apparel.

 In addition to the cultural considerations, conservative dress protects you from the sun, heat, mosquito bites and minor cuts.
 Long-sleeved gauzy fabric is breathable and cool, and the body adjusts to protective clothing.
 You’ll be more comfortable if less of your skin is exposed.
 We understand that you may need to purchase some new or new-thrift items in order to adhere to the dress code, and we appreciate your understanding with this.

 - Articles of clothing NOT permitted on VISIONS programs:

 - Short-shorts or short skirts.
 All shorts—for boys and girls—must be at least mid thigh and less will not be permitted.
 Students who arrive with shorts or skirts shorter will not be allowed to wear them, and will need to wear pants or go shopping on-site (at your own cost) when time allows.

 - Crop tops (shirts need to be long enough to cover midriff)